-The future funding status of this Plan largely driven by will be the investment earnings.
-Due to the size of assets, as compared to liabilities, the Plan is in a highly leveraged position.
-This means that relatively minor changes in market returns can have significant effects on the Plan's status.
+The future funding status of this Plan will be influenced by the investment earnings.
+Relatively minor changes in market returns can have significant effects on the Plan's status.
 The next two charts show what the next ten years would look like with a 9.5% annual return in each year.
-The Plan has earned an average 9.8% per year over the ten-year period ending June 30, 2008.
+The Plan has earned an average 8.9% per year over the ten-year period ending June 30, 2009.

-As you can see, the Plan would reach 100% funding by 2015.
-The contribution rate drops to below 5% of payroll by fiscal year 2019.
+As you can see, the Plan would reach 99% funding by 2015.
+The contribution rate drops to below 6% of payroll by fiscal year 2019.